Program Highlights & Benefits

 This license-only program is built for Tennessee teachers seeking leadership roles in PreK-12 schools, and already holding an advanced degree.
-At least three years of licensed TN teaching experience in a PreK-12 classroom is required, along with present employment in a Tennessee school.
+At least two years of licensed TN teaching experience in a PreK-12 classroom is required, along with present employment in a Tennessee school.
 Students complete a subset of MEd in Educational Leadership coursework, and not a full Master of Education degree.

 - Pass the School Leaders Licensure Assessment Praxis Exam

 - Develop extensive knowledge of governance and change within educational and other societal institutions

 - Foster and maintain relationships within the school, and with the district, parents, and community members to support student achievement

 - Complete coursework regarding School Management, Financial Planning, and Leadership Foundations